promoth55/python_project/README.md

 # python_project
-It is a Student register python project.
+1.It is a Student register python project.
-First download the both files db.py and index ,py
+2.First download the both files db.py and register.py
-Then you need to install tkinter by using "pip install tk" for windows and "sudo apt install python-tk" Run
+3.Then you need to install tkinter by using "pip install tk" for windows and "sudo apt install python-tk" 4.Run register.py
+5.Enter your values and the data will be saved in the database.